-If we set the z-score large, so it will increase the range of normal points or inliers, and if we set the z-score small so it will decrease the range of normal points, so if we view there is no perfect answer for this, we should consider that it all depends on precision and recall we want in our analysis.
+If we set the z-score large, it will increase the range of standard points or inliers, and if we set the z-score small, it will decrease the range of standard points.
+So if we view there is no perfect answer for this, we should consider that it all depends on the precision and recall we want in our analysis.

 The calculation of the z-score relied on the entire time series for calculating the mean and standard deviation.
 We will usually be streaming observations for anomaly detection with time series, and the entire series will not be available.